Czech brewers commit beer "blasphemy" to buoy sales

 But times are changing.
 Now 20- and 30-somethings - who put more emphasis on sports and careers - are taking to the sweeter taste and lower alcohol content of radlers.
 About 70 percent of those drinking radler are non-beer drinkers, Vesely said.

-After ordering three grapefruit-flavoured beers for her and her friends, Vendula Konecna, a young mother who is studying while on maternity leave, said she wouldn’t normally drink beer.
+After ordering three grapefruit-flavored beers for her and her friends, Vendula Konecna, a young mother who is studying while on maternity leave, said she wouldn’t normally drink beer.

 “This is light, sweet and refreshing.
 For me it is a better choice than beer, and it tastes better,” she said outside a garden pub in Letna park, overlooking the Czech capital’s medieval centre.